-It is the governing body's overall responsibility to ensure compliance with child protection statutory requirements.
-The governing body takes seriously its responsibility to uphold the aims of the charity and its duty of care in promoting the welfare of children and staff, ensuring their security and protecting them from harm.
-The reporting of Safeguarding practice at the School enables the governing body to ensure compliance with current legislation and to identify areas for improvement.
 The governing body recognises that close liaison with the local authorities is also vital in order that appropriate support and training can be given.
-The DSL ensures that all governors are informed regarding any changes or updates to Safeguarding, KCSIE 2019 and the relevant school policies.
-Safeguarding is included as an item on the agenda of the Compliance and Risk and the Education Governors meetings.
-The Safeguarding policy will be reviewed and approved annually, unless changes are required by the government.
+The DSL ensures that all governors are informed regarding any changes or updates to Safeguarding, KCSIE 2022 and the relevant school policies.
+Safeguarding is included as an item on the agenda of the Compliance and Risk and the Education Governors' meetings.
+The Safeguarding Policy will be reviewed and approved annually, unless changes are required by the government.
 If this occurs the policy will be updated immediately.

-The designated governor, Mr Dougal Philps and Chairman will be informed of any allegations of child abuse and will be kept informed of all communications with outside agencies.
+The designated Safeguarding Governor, Mrs Kate Easton, and the Chair of Governors will be informed of any allegations of child abuse and will be kept informed of all communications with outside agencies.
 Notes of the communication will be kept.
 The Safeguarding Governor checks the Safeguarding/Child Protection folder once a term.
-The Chairman of Governors, and in his absence, the designated safeguarding governor, and in her absence the vice chairman will liaise with the LA if there are allegations against the Headmistress (who is also the DSL), or a member of the staff or governing body.
-If allegations are made against the DDSL they must be referred to the DSL and in her absence the chain of governors outlined above.
-Governors will oversee and record any safeguarding issues
+The Chair of Governors, and in her absence, the designated safeguarding governor, and in her absence the vice chairman will liaise with the LA if there are allegations against the Headmistress (who is also the DSL), or governing body.
+If allegations are made against the DDSL they must be referred to the DSL and in her absence the Chain of Governors outlined above.
+Governors will oversee and record any safeguarding issues against the DSL, the DDSL and Governors.